MuntasirSZN/consola-rs/CONTRIBUTING.md

 - `cargo-insta`: Snapshot testing

 Install all at once:

 ```bash
 just install-tools
 ```

 ## Security

-If you discover a security vulnerability, please email security@example.com (TODO: add actual email) instead of opening a public issue.
+If you discover a security vulnerability, please email <muntasir.joypurhat@gmail.com> instead of opening a public issue.
+See [SECURITY.md](./SECURITY.md) file for more info.

 ## Questions?